 Supply chain positions Initial training Further training Supply manager at central level Stock management; pharmacy E.g.: Pharmacy refresher training every two years.
 E.g.: 10 days with Deliver: quality assurance, monitoring evaluation, development of a set of indicators for monitoring consumption.
 District supply manager Pharmacy technician Supply courses are included in the basic training and correspond to 10% of that training time.
-DRD manager General education No further training EGM, MCSA or HSPC depot manager General education Insufficient level of education: BEPC level (Junior Secondary Education Certificate) for managers.
-But it is difficult to find someone of that level in villages.
+DRD manager General education No further training EGM, MCSA or HSPC depot manager A, MCSA or Insufficient level of education: BEPC level C depot General educationEducation Certificate) for managers.
+But someone of that level in villages.